Schkrabi/TypeSystem/README.md

 ~~~

 #### Extended function application
 Extended function can have multiple different implementations depending on representations of arguments it is applied to.
-They are created by special form [_extended-lambda_](#extendedLambda) or [_extended-lambda-ranking](#extendedLambdaRanking).
+They are created by special form [_extended-lambda_](#extendedLambda) or [_extended-lambda-ranking_](#extendedLambdaRanking).
 For example:

 ~~~
 (def foo (extended-lambda ((Int x))